My Homies Still

-"My Homies Still" is a song by American hip hop recording artist Lil Wayne featuring fellow American rapper Big Sean, released on June 5, 2012, as a standalone single.
+"My Homies Still" is a song by American rapper Lil Wayne featuring fellow American rapper Big Sean, released on June 5, 2012, as a standalone single.
 It was also included on the deluxe version of his tenth studio album I Am Not a Human Being II (2013).
 The song was produced by Streetrunner and Sarom.
 It reached number 38 on the Billboard Hot 100.
 A remix featuring Young Jeezy appears on Wayne's Dedication 4 mixtape.

 Background

 In an interview with hip-hop magazine Complex on January 25, 2012, Cash Money Records co-founder Birdman revealed that Lil Wayne had finished recording material for an album titled I Am Not a Human Being II.
 The album would serve as a sequel to I Am Not a Human Being (2010), an album released whilst Wayne was serving a prison sentence for illegal possession of a weapon.
 Later, Wayne revealed to MTV that he had taken great care whilst recording the music for I Am Not a Human Being II and paid greater attention to quality control than he had whilst putting together the original I Am Not a Human Being, admitting he had "rushed" the recording of the latter in order to complete it before beginning his jail sentence.
 The first single from I Am Not a Human Being II, "My Homies Still", was premiered online on June 1, 2012: Universal Republic Records sent the song to digital retailers on June 5, 2012, and solicited the song to rhythmic contemporary radio stations on June 12, 2012.